nerdfolio/remult-better-auth/README.md

 ## Generate Schema

-This package comes with a minimalist CLI that would generate the relevant better-auth schema as Remult entities:
+This package comes with a minimalist CLI to generate the relevant `better-auth` schema as `remult` entities:
 `User, Account, Session, Verification`.
-After you've installed this package, run this command
+After the installation, run:

 ```console